 Anywhere there’s electricity, there’s a hazard.
-The key to containing electricity and reducing the risk of an incident is to understand the potential dangers in your home.
+The key to containing electricity and reducing the risk of incident is to understand the potential dangers in your home.

 At Mister Sparky Electric, we value your safety.
 Which is why we’ve compiled this guide for identifying electrical hazards, so you and your family can better recognize the dangers of electricity.

 - Faulty Wiring- The most common instance of faulty wiring happens at the connections—especially in electrical outlets or switches.
 Loose connections can lead to sparks and shocks that could start a fire or electrocute anyone they come into contact with.

 - Outdated Wiring- Cables casings can become corroded over time and expose the electricity inside.
 Any time live electricity can come into contact with combustible materials, there is risk for fire.

 - Electricity and Water- Everyone knows the two don’t mix well.
 If you do have electrical outlets near a sink, shower, tub, or other water source, make sure they are GFCI to prevent the risk of electrocution.
 And NEVER pour water on an electrical fire.
 Instead, make sure you have fire extinguishers handy throughout the house, so fires can be properly extinguished.